TanjilaNur/TanjilaNur/README.md

 - 👋 Hi, I’m @TanjilaNur
 - 👀 I’m interested in Artificial Intelligence.
-- 🌱 I’m currently working with pyhton, Django, ML Algorithm.
+- 🌱 I’m currently working with pyhton, Django, and ML Algorithms.
 - 💞️ I’m looking to collaborate on AI/ML Products.
 - 📫 How to reach me tanzilanur793@gmail.com